America Reads at Idaho State University

 TO APPLY: Any ISU student may apply.
 Initial prospective tutors must sign up for the 1 credit class, EDUC 1170 Tutoring Reading.
 Tutors are required to work at least two hours a week for approximately 12 weeks a semester.
 Tutors may volunteer time or be paid through work-study.
 Returning tutors may opt-out of the class and simply do the tutoring.

-MORE INFORMATION: Please contact America Reads coordinator, Nicolle Johnson at email@example.com.
+MORE INFORMATION: Please contact our America Reads Coordinator, Salome Owusu at email@example.com

 The America Reads Program at Idaho State would like to recognize the support of FineReads and thank them for providing some additional funding through their grant program.
 This grant funding will be used to provide reading resources to our participating elementary schools.
 We are happy to partner with the FineReads team to improve the literacy of the children in our community.